Bvaio/mixed_messages/README.md

     2. If that number in Hash.keys()
     3. return the Hash\[key] value as console.log(func)

++ A good way think of this a using the Guild Character tag you get in the "Monster Hunter" series
+    1. Three messages to concat into one tag

+    2. 1, and 3 are from the same data-set/array

+    3. 2 connects them towards one another

+    4. Example:

+        + "Lone Wolf" "of" "Tomato Plant"

+        + "Tomato Plant" "of" "Lone Wolf" etc

-## Extras
+## Try to Make?

-+ Make this a Spy Game, where the game gives the message, and if the user answer right, they will catch the agent.
++ Make this a Spy Game, where the game gives the message, and if the user answer right, they will catch the agent?

-+ Make it a Fortune Teller Machine.
++ Make it a Fortune Teller Machine?